cloudfoundry/bpm-release/docs/runtime.md

 ## Lifecycle

 Your process is started and has an unlimited amount of time to start up.
+If present, a bpm [pre-start script][pre-start] can run before your process' pre-start and start.
+Bpm's [pre-start script][pre-start] must complete in within 30 seconds to avoid a monit timeout.
+A job's [pre-start][pre-start] script is not bound by this timeout.
 You should use a [post-start script][post-start] and a health check if you want your job to only say it has completed deploying after it has started up.
 You do not need to manage any PID files yourself.